 How do I know if I have damp?

-If your home hasn’t been properly protected from the elements, there’s damage to the roof or windows, you can see rising damp or you’re experiencing leaking pipes, this can create damp.
+If your home hasn’t been properly protected from the elements, due to issues like damage to the roof or windows, rising damp, or leaking pipes, this could lead to damp problems.
+In most cases, you’ll notice signs like a ‘tidemark’ on your walls.

 How do I identify mould?